Kluvens/Computer-Science/Networking/link-layer.md

 - B replies to A with ARP response, giving its MAC address
 - A receives B's reply, address B entry into local ARP table

+APR is used to resolve the associated LAN address of an IP address.

+In a lAN switch, packets can be flooded sometimes.

 ### Routing to another subnet: addressing
 walkthrough: sending a datagram from A to B via R
 - focus on addressing - at IP and MAC layer levels